huybuidac/SwiftUIFontIcon/README.md

 ## Usage

-The library is very very easy to use, just something like this :)
+The library is super super easy to use, just something like this :)

 ```swift
 import SwiftIconFont